 How To Finance Multiple Rental Properties for Maximum Cash Flow

-The average investor will need to own about eight to ten investment properties to generate enough monthly cash flow to retire, however true beauty in real estate investments comes from leverage.
-Leverage is the ability to use a small amount of your own money (generally 20-25%) and large amounts of someone else’s when investing.
+The true beauty of real estate investments comes from leverage, which is the ability to invest in a property with a small amount of your own money (generally 20-25%) and large amounts of someone else’s money.

 Here is some interesting data that really exemplifies the power of leverage:

 If we compare the DOW in 1980 at 830 points to 2004 at 10,000 +-, that’s about a 1,100% gain.
 Home prices across the nation increased by about 400% during the same time period.
-This makes the stock market look really good, however this does not take in to account the fact that most of us buy real estate with leverage.
+This makes the stock market look really good; however, this does not take into account the fact that most of us buy real estate with leverage.

-Let’s assume you made a 20% down payment on a $100,000 home in 1980.
-By 2004 the home value increased 400% and was now valued at 400k.
-The gain on the sale would be $320k which means your initial investment of just $20,000 grew to $320,000 which is a gain of about 1,600%.
+Suppose you made a 20% down payment on a $100,000 home in 1980.
+By 2004, the home’s value had increased 400% and was now valued at $400k.
+The gain on the sale would be $320k, which means your initial investment of just $20,000 grew to $320,000, which is a gain of about 1,600%.
 This is far better than the stock market.

 Below we will get into a few strategies of how to finance multiple rental properties in today’s market.

-Finance Option #1 - Conventional Bank Loans
+Finance Option #1 Conventional Bank Loans

 You can generally finance up to ten properties with a conventional Fannie Mae/Freddie Mac loan and up to 20 if you are married.
-Conventional loans are generally the least expensive means of obtaining financing to grow your real estate portfolio.
+Conventional loans are usually the least expensive means of obtaining financing to grow your real estate portfolio.
 These loans require full income documentation, and your debt-to-income ratio is considered.

-Finance Option #2 – Non-QM “No Income” loans
+Finance Option #2 Non-QM “No Income” Loans

 Generally, these loans carry a premium over and above the conventional bank loans mentioned above.

-Finance Option #3 – Cross Collateralized or Portfolio loans
+Finance Option #3 Cross Collateralized or Portfolio Loans

 There is no limit on how many properties you can finance with this option however these loans are difficult to find in the current market and have dropped in prevalence with the advent of the Non-QM loans.